wlsf82/EngageSphere/docs/TestCases.md

   - finds no a11y issues in light mode
   - finds no a11y issues in dark mode
   - Show address
     - finds no a11y issues in light mode
     - finds no a11y issues in dark mode
+  - Customer not found
+    - finds no a11y issues in light mode
+    - finds no a11y issues in dark mode